aiyer11/LeetCode150Solutions/README.md

      - If the middle element is greater than or equal to the left element search the right side of the array
      - Else search the left side of the array

-  * Search in Rotated Array
+  * Search in Rotated Array:
     * Keys to solving this problem:
       - Use a binary search
       - If the middle element is equal to the target return the middle